durin42/textmate.el/README.markdown

     ;;  ⌥⌘] - Align Assignments
     ;;  ⌥⌘[ - Indent Line
     ;;  ⌘RET - Insert Newline at Line's End
+    ;;  ⌥⌘T - Reset File Cache (for Go to File, cache unused if using git/hg root, ;;                           but resets cached root location, useful if roots ;;                           are nested)

     ;; A "project" in textmate-mode is determined by the presence of ;; a .git directory.
 If no .git directory is found in your current ;; directory, textmate-mode will traverse upwards until one (or none) ;; is found.
 The directory housing the .git directory is presumed ;; to be the project's root.

     ;; In other words, calling Go to File from
     ;; ~/Projects/fieldrunners/app/views/towers/show.html.erb will use
     ;; ~/Projects/fieldrunners/ as the root if ~/Projects/fieldrunners/.git
     ;; exists.